- SJ Cooper-Knock

 - Access to justice, Social Justice, Criminal Justice, Civil Justice, civil society, police, security, African security, African studies, South African politics, South Africa

 SJ's research interests include: policing and punishment; law and social order; disaster response; and the politics of urban development.
-She is currently working with academics at University of the Western Cape on the lived experiences of Lockdown in Cape Town.
+SJ is currently working on:

-SJ completed her DPhil in International Development at the University of Oxford and taught at the LSE before joining the University of Edinburgh in 2014.
-She is currently a visiting researcher at ACMS at the University of the Witwatersrand.
+SJ completed a DPhil in International Development at the University of Oxford and taught at the LSE before joining the University of Edinburgh in 2014.
+SJ is currently an Associate Researcher at ACMS at the University of the Witwatersrand.

 Cooper-Knock, S.J. and Owen, O., 2018.
 Government paper: the negotiated production and life of state documents.
 Canadian Journal of African Studies/Revue canadienne des études africaines, 52(3), pp.269-287.

 Cooper-Knock, S.J. and Long, K. Camps. in Allen, T., Macdonald, A., and Radice, H. (eds).
 2018.
 A Dictionary of Humanitarianism.
 Routledge.

 Cooper-Knock, S.J.
 2018.
 Beyond Agamben: Sovereignty, policing and ‘permissive space’ in South Africa, and beyond.
 Theoretical Criminology.

 Cooper-Knock, S.J., 2016.
 Continuity, Change and Crisis: Mapping South Africa’s Political Terrain.
 Journal of Southern African Studies, 42(1), pp.149-161.